Troodos Mountains

-The Troodos mountain range stretches across most of the western side of Cyprus.
-There are many mountain resorts, Byzantine monasteries, and churches on mountain peaks, and nestling in its valleys and mountains are villages clinging to terraced hills.
+Covering a third of Cyprus's area, the Troodos mountain range stretches across most of the western side of Cyprus.
+The mountains form a significant rainshadow on the island.
+There are many mountain resorts, Byzantine monasteries, and churches on mountain peaks, and, nestling in its valleys and mountains, villages which cling to terraced hills.
 The area has been known since antiquity for its mines, which for centuries supplied copper to the entire Mediterranean.
 In the Byzantine period it became a centre of Byzantine art, as churches and monasteries were built in the mountains, away from the threatened coastline.

-The mountains are also home to RAF Troodos, a listening post for the NSA and GCHQ.
+The mountains are home to Troodos Station, a listening post for both the American National Security Agency and the British GCHQ.

 The name Troodos probably comes from one of two sources: either τρία + ὁδός (tría + hodós), referring to the three roads that lead to the mountain, or τό + ὄρος + Ἄδος (to + oro + Ados), meaning the mountains of Adonis.

+It has many endemic plants and animals, including the endemic Cyprus cedar.

-Geology of Troodos
+Geology

-The Troodos mountains are known worldwide for their geology and the presence of an undisturbed ophiolite sequence, the Troodos Ophiolite.
-These mountains slowly rose from the sea due to the collision of the African and European tectonic plates, a process that eventually formed the island of Cyprus.
-The slowing and near-cessation of this process left the rock formations nearly intact, while subsequent erosion uncovered the magma chamber underneath the mountain, allowing a viewing of intact rocks and petrified pillow lava formed millions of years ago, an excellent example of ophiolite stratigraphy.
+The Troodos Mountains are known for the presence of an undisturbed ophiolite sequence, the Troodos Ophiolite.
+These mountains slowly rose from the sea as a result of the collision between the African and European tectonic plates, a process that eventually formed the island of Cyprus.
+The slowing and near-cessation of this process left the rock formations nearly intact, while subsequent erosion uncovered the magma chamber beneath the mountains, allowing a viewing of intact rocks and petrified pillow lava formed millions of years ago, an excellent example of ophiolite stratigraphy.
 The observations of the Troodos ophiolite by Ian Graham Gass and co-workers was one of the key points that led to the theory of sea floor spreading.
+A detailed descriptive geological survey of Troodos was published in 1959.
+This document predates the modern theory of plate tectonics, but contains exhaustive descriptions of rocks and structures.

 Climate

+Like the rest of Cyprus, the climate is Mediterranean but with somewhat greater diurnal ranges in temperature than coastal locations.
+For example, at Prodromos, daily mean temperatures are around -8 C in January and 22 C in July.